Natural building: Straw bale

+Composite techniques

 Earthbag

 Earth is the most typical fill material used in bag-wall construction techniques.
 This building method utilizes stacked polypropylene or natural-fiber (burlap) bags filled with earth or other mixes without a stabilizer, other than clay, to form footings, foundations, walls and even vaulted or domed roofs.
 In recent years, building with earth bags has become one of the increasingly practiced techniques in natural building.
 It facilitates self-contained, often free-form rammed-earth structures.
 Its growing popularity relates to its use of an abundant and readily available often site-available material (earth) in a potentially inexpensive building technique that is flexible, and easy to learn and use.
 However, because earth is a poor insulator, in more extreme climates other filler variations are now being explored, substituting pumice, rice-hulls or another material with better insulating value for all or part of the earth (see also Rice-hull bagwall construction).